WFBS-LP

-WFBS-LP (107.9 FM, Sunny 107.9) is an American low power FM radio station licensed to serve the community of Salem, South Carolina, United States.
+WFBS-LP (107.9 FM, branded on-air as Sunny 107.9) is an American low power FM radio station licensed to serve the community of Salem, South Carolina, United States.
 The non-commercial radio station programs an oldies format mixed with Carolina Beach Music.
 The station is locally owned by Salem Radio Inc. (no connection to Salem Media Group).